IamRitikS/Molecular-Collision-Simulator/README.md

 # Molecular-Collision-Simulator
 This simulator simulates elastic molecular collisions of few molecules scattered across the system.
 Molecular collisions are perfectly elastic; when two molecules collide, they change their directions and kinetic energies, but the total kinetic energy is conserved.
+As wikipedia states,
-At any instant, half the collisions are, to a varying extent, inelastic collisions (the pair possesses less kinetic energy in their translational motions after the collision than before), and half could be described as “super-elastic” (possessing more kinetic energy after the collision than before).
+>At any instant, half the collisions are, to a varying extent, inelastic collisions (the pair possesses less kinetic energy in their translational motions after the collision than before), and half could be described as “super-elastic” (possessing more kinetic energy after the collision than before).
 Averaged across the entire sample, molecular collisions can be regarded as essentially elastic.

-However, in this simulator, if you hover your mouse over a particular molecule, it stops moving at all until some other molecule collides with it and passes some of the energy to the frozen molecule, therefore overall kinetic energy IS lost in this simulator.
+However, in this simulator, if you hover your mouse over a particular molecule, it loses all its energy; it stops moving at all until some other molecule collides with it and passes some of the energy to the frozen molecule, therefore overall kinetic energy IS lost in this simulator.
 But if you don't hover your mouse over any molecule, no energy is lost.

 *Like challenges?
 Try to freeze all the molecules as fast as you can.*

 ## Technologies used
 #### JavaScript